formkit/docs-content/essentials/validation.md

 ### Global validation message

-Suppose there are validation rule messages you'd like to override (or add) across your entire project.
-In that case, you can define those message rules when registering FormKit under the language key you'd like to override.
+If there are validation rule messages you'd like to override (or add) across your entire project, you can define those message rules when registering FormKit under the language key you'd like to override.

 <client-only>